When we call God “Abba Father”, we must act with filial reverence to Him.

 There are many stories in the Old Testament where people suffered because they turned away from God.
 David’s fall, Moses dying before the Israelites arrive at the Promised Land, and the destruction of the Kingdoms of Judea and Israel after the corruption of their kings are just a few.
 Ancient Hebrews and Palestinians know God as the strict but loving father of their nation.

-Jesus gave us the intimacy to call God “Abba” in prayer.
+Jesus gave us the intimacy of calling God Abba Father in prayer.
 This develops one’s faith and deepens our relationship with God and His Church.
 Abba here is deeper and more emotionally closer than the Old Testament term.
-As discussed by Jesus and the Apostle St. Paul, Abba refers to our personal relationship with God.
+As discussed by Jesus and the Apostle Paul, Abba refers to our personal relationship with God.

-The meaning of Abba Father consists of two elements:
+The definition of Abba Father consists of two elements:

 - Intimacy – God loves us so much, to the point of sacrificing His only begotten Son to redeem us from the fatality of sin.
 He is also open to our deepest and most sincere concerns.
 As Jesus says, “Ask and you shall receive”.